-Tamirace Fakhoury is an Assistant Professor in Political Sciences and International Affairs in the Department of Social Sciences and the Associate Director of the Institute of Social Justice and Conflict Resolution (ISJCR).
+Dr. Tamirace Fakhoury is an associate professor in Political Sciences and International Affairs in the Department of Social Sciences, and the associate director of the Institute of Social Justice and Conflict Resolution (ISJCR).
 She has furthermore taught at the summer sessions at the University of California in Berkeley between 2012 and 2016.

 - Fakhoury, T. (2009).
 Democracy and Power-Sharing in Stormy Weather: the Case of Lebanon (Springer: Wiesbaden).